Vaneeza-7/Car-Showroom-Management-System/README.md

 # Car Showroom Management System in Java

-Automotive Sync, a comprehensive desktop application built in Java using the Swing framework.
+Automotive Sync, a desktop application built in Java using the Swing framework.
 The project leverages MySQL for the backend, following the MVC (Model-View-Controller) pattern.

-## Project Structure

-### 1. Business Logic Package
-- Core business logic resides here.
-- Implements the code for the class diagram.
-- Implements the Controller for each module.

-### 2. Runner
-- Entry point of the application.
-- Initializes and launches the application.

-### 3. Database Package
-- Manages all interactions with the MySQL database.
-- Implements functionalities related to data storage and retrieval.

-### 4. UI Package
-- Java Swing components for the user interface.
-- Provides different views and interactive elements.

 ## Modules